A800 - 8 Channel Stepper Pulse Generator Board

 The firmware was written in PIC assembly for speed and for critical step timing.

-The circuit board is very simple hardware, so all the "smarts" are implemented in firmware.
+The circuit board is very simple hardware, so the "smarts" are all implemented in firmware.

 The source code is managed as a GPL V.3 licensed project on github here: https://github.com/erco77/a800-opcs-pic-asm.
 The project uses tags for the different revision boards.
 Note that the firmware for "REV-A" also works for "REV-A1".
 This is because REV-A1 made no electrical changes.
 The assembly source code is generally not useful unless someone is trying to implement new features, apply a firmware fix, or wants to study in depth the low level operation of the board.
 The only useful thing to a casual reader might be the comments and README files.